 Monte Carlo Steakhouse – Albuquerque, New Mexico

-Kitschy mirrors emblazoned with the logos of beer distributors, anthropomorphic alcohol decanters, faux wood walls, garish neon signs, Velvet Elvis and stereotypical “leatherette” booths were signs of the times then and the restaurant’s management has seen no reason to change.
-Why should they?
-This is one of the most comfortable and welcoming restaurants in the city.
+Only among avid collectors will you generally find Jim Beam decanters sporting the likeness of The King.
+The Duke City’s most prolific collectors of vintage adult beverage decanters, bottles and signage is the Monte Carlo Steak House on Route 66.
+Kitschy mirrors emblazoned with the logos of beer distributors, anthropomorphic alcohol decanters, faux wood walls, garish neon signs, Velvet Elvis and stereotypical “leatherette” booths may have been born in another era, but they never go out of fashion because the Monte Carlo is one of the most comfortable and welcoming restaurants in the city.
 To those in the know, it’s also one of Albuquerque’s very best steak houses.

 Steak dinners are accompanied by your choice of soup or a fresh dinner salad (perfunctory iceberg lettuce only, not the fancy designer lettuces upscale steak houses proffer) made with shredded red cabbage, tomato, carrot slivers and your choice of dressing.
 For a full Greek experience, a good bet is the zesty Greek dressing which is liberally sprinkled with bits of fetid Feta cheese.
 Among the restaurant’s most popular soups is the creamy green chile chicken soup, a swimming pool-sized bowl of soul-warming soup served hot.
 Thickened heavily (probably with corn starch), it is replete with chicken pieces.
 The green chile lacks piquancy but has a nice flavor.
 Soup and salad not withstanding, this is a meat and potatoes establishment in the anachronistic traditions of the 70s.
 Observing the offerings–burgers, steaks, ribs and even a cheesesteak, Fieri noted “you don’t come to this joint for a tomato and avocado on whole wheat.